hashicorp/guides-configuration/README.md

 ```

 ### Building HashiStack images locally (outside of the CI pipeline)
-This is a workflow that's designed to allow you to trigger local builds of enterprise Packer images.
+This is a workflow that's designed to allow you to trigger local builds of enterprise or OSS Packer images.
 This functionality is currently under development.
 The Azure example below is all that's been tested.

 This is particularly useful for customers using Azure, as it's not possible to share machine images with them.